 Tyler, who is now 18, arrived at the home 15 months ago.
 He had spent years on a path of crime, drugs, and bad behavior.

 These days, Tyler dreams of becoming a chef and owning his own restaurants.
-Like so many of his Safe Harbor peers, the home is where Tyler found hope and the chance to sail away his troubled home.
+Like so many of his Safe Harbor peers, the home is where Tyler found hope.

 Will spent months skipping school before he found the home.
 He hated high school, but these days he dreams of being a mechanic and going to college.